rstacruz/flatdoc/Versus-2.0.md

   "idToken": "101112",
   "requestRef": "123456",
   "responseRef": "78900",
   "reasonForRejection": "NSFW", // NSFW, irrelevant, poor_quality,
   "optionalMessage": "You are not a very serious scout.
-Why are you running?", }
+Why are you running?"
+}
 ```